Menu

 Government funding continues to shift and adapt to changing needs.
 While government is reducing support for care in hospitals and nursing homes, they are increasing funding that is directed at making homes accessible.
 This is occurring because it is essential.

-Accessibility is a key requirement for safety.
+Accessibility is a Key Requirement for Safety

 The more accessible the home environment is, the greater the possibility to remain at home for the long term.
 The responsibility of evaluating the home and its surroundings goes to the job of an Occupational Therapist who is qualified not only in assessing the individual's functional capabilities, but also in making recommendations for adapting the environment to fit the needs of those residing in the home.
-Occupational Therapy support and Home Modification specialists can be found at the website www.ccac-ont.ca

 Additional assistance may be needed to perform daily routines safely.
 The Community Care Access Center (CCAC) is the governing organization individuals need to contact in order to access and benefit from the limited caregiver support, which is paid by the government.
 Support can also be accessed nationally through private organizations such as Home Instead Senior Care.
-Additional information can be found at the website www.homeinstead. com.

 The bottom line for a rapidly aging population is about offering an alternative including accessible home environments that increase mobility and reduce the need for care.
 Accessibility offers tremendous opportunities for Independent Living by removing obstacles while performing everyday routine tasks that are essential for a rich and rewarding quality of life.

-Reliable Independent Living Services (reliableliving.com) design and install barrier-free living spaces.
+Reliable Independent Living Services design and install barrier-free living spaces.
 They have the experience and resources needed in order to transform any work or living place into a comfortable, barrier-free environment.

 : EZ Outlet electrical outlet extender features adjustable length, 180-degree rotating base, and multiple outlets, making it ideal for individuals with limited mobility.

-Cite This Page: Reliable Independent Living Services.
-(2010, May 19 - Last revised: 2017, December 24).
-Accessible Homes: How to Stay in Your Own Home.
+APA: Reliable Independent Living Services.
+(2010, May 19 - Last revised: 2026, February 14).
+Home Accessibility Modifications for Seniors and Disabled.
 Disabled World (DW).
-Retrieved April 25, 2025 from www.disabled-world.com/disability/accessibility/homes/home-accessibility.php
+Retrieved February 19, 2026 from www.disabled-world.com/disability/accessibility/homes/home-accessibility.php

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.